 - A. Courses required to be conducted by a Bureau of EMS Education Program institution: - 1.
 All initial EMR, EMT, AEMT, or Paramedic courses conducted, with the purpose of preparing participants for licensure as an EMS Practitioner must be conducted by an Education Program approved by the Bureau of EMS. - 2.
-All "state-approved" refresher courses at the EMR, EMT, AEMT, or Paramedic level must be conducted by a training institution approved by the Bureau of EMS. - 3.
-All "state-approved" continuing education courses at the EMR, EMT, AEMT, or Paramedic level must be conducted by an Education Program that is approved by the Bureau of EMS. - 4.
-All "state-approved" NREMT recertification required courses at the EMR, EMT, AEMT or Paramedic level must be conducted by an Education Program approved by the Bureau of EMS. - B. Any EMS courses taught that do not adhere to the policies outlined in this manual shall be deemed "invalid" and may not be used for the purposes of qualifying of the National Registry cognitive and psychomotor certification exam and/or for Louisiana licensure.
+All "state-approved" continuing education courses at the EMR, EMT, AEMT, or Paramedic level must be conducted by an Education Program that is approved by the Bureau of EMS. - 3.
+All "state-approved" NREMT recertification required courses at the EMR, EMT, AEMT or Paramedic level must be conducted by an Education Program approved by the Bureau of EMS.

+B. Any EMS courses taught that do not adhere to the policies outlined in this manual shall be deemed "invalid" and may not be used for the purposes of qualifying of the National Registry cognitive and psychomotor certification exam and/or for Louisiana licensure.